Margaret S. Creighton

-The books she has written consider the perspective of people bypassed in conventional narratives.
+The books she has written consider the perspective of people “from the bottom up.”
 Rites and Passages and Dogwatch and Liberty Days looks at nineteenth century seafaring from the vantage point of mariners before the mast.
-“Iron Men, Wooden Women,” a co-edited collection of essays, considers how the imperatives of gender shaped Atlantic seafaring.
-The Colors of Courage: Gettysburg’s Forgotten History, refocuses the Battle of Gettysburg on white women, African American civilians, and immigrant soldiers.
+“Iron Men, Wooden Women,” a co-edited collection of essays, considers the way women and gender shaped Atlantic seafaring.
+Most recently, Colors of Courage: Gettysburg’s Forgotten History, is a story of the legendary Battle of Gettysburg from the view of white women, African American civilians, and immigrant soldiers.
 This book was a runner-up for the Lincoln Prize in 2006.

 - America in the Nineteenth Century

 - The Social History of the Civil War

 - Back East, Down South, Out West: Regions in American Culture

 - A Woman’s Place: Culture, Gender, and Geography